space307/pure-index/README.md

 ## Quick Start

-Pure Index can be used either through a [command line interface](https://space307.github.io/pure-index/intro/cli) with an optional [configuration file](https://space307.github.io/pure-index/reference/configuration), or else through its [JavaScript API](https://space307.github.io/pure-index/intro/js-api).
+Pure Index can be used either through a [command line interface](https://space307.github.io/pure-index/intro/cli) with an optional [configuration file](https://space307.github.io/pure-index/reference/configuration) or its [JavaScript API](https://space307.github.io/pure-index/intro/js-api).

-1. Add the `check-exports` script in the `package.json` of each package that needs to be checked
+1. Add the `check-exports` script in the `package.json` of packages that require checking.

 ```diff
     "scripts": {